Execution Report - New message is sent in response to New Order Single as well as activation of stop orders.

 Applicable only for EU fixed income markets.

-Indicates the amount of time in nanoseconds that a message was subject to additional processing as a result of being:
+Indicates the amount of time that a message was delayed as a result of being:

-Subtracting this number from tag 60-TransactTime will represent original received time of in-flight message.
+Represented as number of nanoseconds in UNIX epoch format (since Jan 1, 1970).
+Subtracting this number from FIFO time will represent original received time of delayed message.